Hi, I’m Arjun!

 Research

 My research interests center around compilation and programming languages, especially as they relate to quantum computing.
 Broadly, I want to design software that is easy to use and lifts as much weight off the shoulders of developers.
 My prior research has been in enabling this via Qwerty, a domain-specific language for writing quantum programs.
-More recently, I have been exploring concepts in program synthesis and search-based compiler techniques for DSLs.
+More recently, I have been exploring concepts in formal verification, program synthesis, and hardware-aware applications of quantum error correction.
 Always something new to learn!

-I work @ the Center for Novel Computing Heirarchies (CRNCH) in the TINKER Lab with Dr. Tom Conte and PhD student Austin Adams on quantum programming languages and compilers!
+I worked @ the Center for Novel Computing Heirarchies (CRNCH) in the TINKER Lab with Prof. Tom Conte and PhD student Austin Adams on quantum programming languages and compilers, and I will soon be joining Prof. John Kubiatowicz’ lab at Berkeley.

 Publications